Finnoy Travel - Travel Stories and Reviews

 Bottom Line

-Our Viking XPRS journey from Helsinki to Tallinn was pleasant even though the sea became a little rough.
-Based on our experiences, Viking XPRS is always a good choice and affordable.
+Our Viking XPRS journeys from Helsinki to Tallinn have been pleasant, even though the sea can sometimes become rough.
+Our experiences show Viking XPRS is always a good choice and affordable.
 It is operated by the Finnish company Viking Line.

 Have you sailed onboard Viking XPRS?
 Did you like it?
 Comment below.